scikit-multilearn/scikit-multilearn/docs/source/index.rst

 How do I start?
 ---------------

-If you are new to multi-label classification alltogether, start with the :ref:`Concepts <concepts>` chapter which goes through the concepts and shows where different methods fit.

 If you've already performed multi-label classification, you're probably interested in some :ref:`examples of how to use scikit-multilearn <classify>` and find out how to: load a data set, learn a classifier and test the results using scikit measures.